-- There are 14.1 million disabled people in the UK and this number is increasing (source).
+- There are over 61 million adults with disabilities in the US (source) and over 14.1 million disabled people in the UK and this number is increasing (source).

 - The spending power of UK families with at least one disabled person is estimated at £274 billion / year (source).

 - 71% of disabled people abandon websites which presents access barriers (source).

 - Almost everyone experiences temporary or situational impairments (e.g. noise, poor lighting, distractions); these people benefit from web accessibility (source).

 - 97.4% of the top 1 million websites have clear accessibility issues (source).

 - 93% of disabled users don’t report inaccessible websites to their owners (source).

 Web accessibility means making your website as usable as possible to the greatest number of people.

 This is often seen as “people with disabilities”, but actually includes people who experience any impairment to their use of the web, including temporary impairments (e.g. a broken arm) and situational impairments (e.g. holding a baby).